waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 ## Configure Store Protocol and Message Store

-To enable the [Store protocol](/overview/concepts/protocols#store) in `nwaku`, use the following configuration options:
+To enable message caching and serve them to network peers, enable the [Store protocol](/overview/concepts/protocols#store) using the following configuration options:

-- `store`: Enables the `Store` protocol on the node (disabled by default).
+- `store`: Enables storing messages to serve them to peers (disabled by default).
 - `store-message-retention-policy`: Retention policy of the store node (how long messages will be persisted).
 Two different retention policies are supported:
 	- Time retention policy: `time:<duration-in-seconds>` (e.g., `time:14400`)
 	- Capacity retention policy: `capacity:<messages-count>` (e.g, `capacity:25000`)
 	- Set this option to an empty string to disable the retention policy.
+If you omit this option, it will default to `time:172800` (48 hours).
 - `store-message-db-url`: Database connection URL for persisting messages in the [SQLAlchemy database URL format](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
 Setting this option to an empty string will instruct the node to use the fallback in-memory message store.
+If you omit this option, it will default to `sqlite://store.sqlite3`.

 ```bash
 ./build/wakunode2 \